(By Diane Cross, Compliance Analyst at HORAN. Reposted from HORAN’s Health Benefits Compliance Blog)

 Thank you to HORAN for providing the content for our Question of the Week.
 HORAN serves as a trusted advisor on employee benefits, wealth management and life and disability insurance.
 To learn more about HORAN, please contact HORAN for additional information.

-strategic HR inc. is ready to assist you with any of your challenging situations around Benefits and Compensation.
+Strategic HR is ready to assist you with any of your challenging situations around Benefits and Compensation.
 We offer assistance with everything from job descriptions to policy development to help address your difficult issues that impact employee compensation or benefits.
 Please visit our Benefits and Compensation page for more information on how we can assist you.